What do you want to become?

 The American Occupational Therapy Association offers specialty certifications for those OTAs who are interesting in increasing their knowledge of specialized areas of practice such as feeding, swallowing, eating and in assisting patients with poor vision.

-“If a Certified Occupational Therapist Assistant wanted to advance their career to become a fully qualified (registered) Occupational Therapist (OTR) they would need additional schooling at the masters or doctoral level.
+“If a Certified Occupational Therapy Assistant wanted to advance their career in healthcare to become a fully qualified (registered) Occupational Therapist (OTR) they would need additional schooling at the masters or doctoral level.
 Only OTRs are able to evaluate and prescribe treatment for clients,” Allen said.
-“As a Certified Occupational Therapist Assistant, you can only implement the treatment plan, however you can supervise rehab techs within the department.”
+“As a Certified Occupational Therapy Assistant, you can only implement the treatment plan, however you can supervise rehab techs within the department.”

 Experience & Skills